comp-machine-learning-fall2022/get-linear/Singular-Value-Decomposition/README.md

-# Let's Get Linear: Spectral Clustering
+# Let's Get Linear: Singular Value Decomposition

 Singular Value Decomposition is a method to factor data and help reduce the dimensions of a data matrix.
 It's based in a lot of linear algebra like eigendecomposition and pulls from a lot of ideas about symmetric matrices and eigenvectors and eigenvalues, so let's explore it!